Guide: Stand Up Paddle Boarding is becoming popular worldwide and is one of the most popular outdoor activities.

 Wider and rounded boards are generally more stable.
 Longer, narrower, and skinny boards are faster.

 Shorter boards should not be too thick because they become clumsy; longer boards should not be too thin because they will bend due to the weight of SUPer.
 The board is generally 4, 5, or 6 inches thick.

 Length up to 10 ’10-12′ 12 ‘and longer

-Red Paddle Co. has decided to change the most common mistake of the manufacturer – increasing the thickness
+Red Paddle Co. has decided to change the manufacturer’s most common mistake – increasing the thickness

-4.2.
-How to recognize the bad design characteristics of the SUP board
+How to recognize the lousy design characteristics of the SUP board

-The length of the board is also important for double-layer boards.
-Shorter boards, length up to 11 ‘, have an increased thickness (instead of a recommended thickness of 5 inches, 6 inches thick).
-Shorter and thicker boards are more clumsy and unstable and light waves and wind will slow rotate board.
-Longer boards, over 11’ length are 6 inch thick, but not so solid.
+The length of the board is also essential for double-layer boards.
+Shorter boards, size up to 11 ‘, have an increased thickness (instead of a recommended thickness of 5 inches, 6 inches thick).

 Technology Recommended weight Capacity

 Single-layer board 4 in 90 lbs 210 lbs